mjpclab/react-tabber/README.md

 ```
 ## Behavior Properties
 `tabs`
-Specify tabs you want to render as a tab, should be an array of rendering items, which has property `label`, `page` and optional `key`.
+Specify tabs you want to render as a tab, should be an array of rendering items, which has property `label`, `panel` and optional `key`.
-`label` will be shown on tab label container. `page` is the content of the tab. `key` is used to identify different tab labels and pages.
+`label` will be shown on tab label container. `panel` is the content of the tab. `key` is used to identify different tab labels and panels.

 `triggerEvents`
-Determine the types of React Element events triggered on label-item that will make the page-item switched.
+Determine the types of React Element events triggered on label-item that will make the panel-item switched.
 Can be an array of event names, or space separated event names.
 Default value is `['onClick']`.

 `delayTriggerEvents`
-Specify React Element events on label-item that will trigger page switch after delay a small piece of time.
+Specify React Element events on label-item that will trigger panel switch after delay a small piece of time.
 Quite useful if you want to keep hover a little time before switching.

 `delayTriggerCancelEvents`